utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 * A host with 8 CPU cores and 16 GB RAM can simulate up to 250 virtual users
 * A host with 16 CPU cores and 32 GB RAM can simulate up to 500 virtual users
-* A host with XX CPU cores and XX GB RAM can simulate up to 1,000 virtual users

 Attempting to simulate a higher number of virtual users may cause inaccurate metrics and reduced throughput (requests per second).
 Postman recommends running a small test with 10 to 20 virtual users and observing system resource usage.
 You can use this information to estimate that maximum number of virtual users that can be simulated for your collection and host computer.